yanina-sorokina/7x7/obstetric violence/README.md

 # Analysis of Obstetric violence data set — 10/2016 to 10/2024

 This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://support.semnasem.org/),” published Month Date, Year.
-Please read that article, which contains important context and details, before proceeding.
+Before proceeding, please read that article, which contains important context and details.

 ## Data